Call for applications

 Selection criteria

-Doctoral students are selected based on their merits in past education and work experience in the field of public health and epidemiology, their language skills and scientific writing ability.
-Strong applicants already work in a research project which can be used as material for PhD thesis, or have an available dataset and a feasible research plan.
+We select our doctoral students based on their merits in past education and work experience in the field of epidemiology or other public health sciences, their language skills and scientific writing ability.
+Strong applicants already work in a public health research institution, have a research project which can be used as material for PhD thesis, or have an available dataset and a feasible research plan.

 Applicants should submit a preliminary research plan as part of their application.
-Research plans are evaluated for:
+Research plans are evaluated based on the following criteria:

 • Public health relevance/significance of the topic